badger-99/space-travelers-hub/README.md

 # 📖 Space Traveler's Hub <a name="about-project"></a>

-**Space Traveler's Hub** is a service that allows a user interested in space work to choose a mission that fits their interests and to select a rocket that will transport them to and from the mission site... wherever in the cosmos it my be.
+**Space Traveler's Hub** is a service that allows a user interested in space work to choose a mission that fits their interests and to select a rocket that will transport them to and from the mission site... wherever in the cosmos it may be.

 ## 🛠 Built With <a name="built-with"></a>